pinax/pinax-stripe-light/docs/installation.rst

 Requirements
 ============

-The models and management commands should work without any additional requirements, but if you want to use the templates, specially the templates involving forms, that ship with this app, then you will need ``django-forms-bootstrap`` and ``eldarion-ajax``.
+The models and management commands should work without any additional requirements, but if you want to use the templates, especially the templates involving forms, that ship with this app, then you will need ``django-forms-bootstrap`` and ``eldarion-ajax``.

 Add ``django-forms-bootstrap`` to your project::